Update on the Tier 2 of the points-based system

-To conclude, you can read more about the Tier 2 of the points-based system on the gov.uk website via the link below:
+You can read more about Tier 2 of the points-based system on the gov.uk website via the link below:

 Should you wish to discuss your immigration matter please do not hesitate to contact our professional team of immigration lawyers at firstname.lastname@example.org or call us at 020 7487 8370.
 You can access more information about us via https://bararassociates.com/.